-Source: BITRE 2017, Unpublished data, National Crash Database; BITRE 2016, Road Trauma Australia; and ABS 2016, Regional Population Growth, Australia (cat. no. 3218.0)
+Source: BITRE 2018, Unpublished data, National Crash Database; and ABS 2018, Regional Population Growth, Australia, 2016-17 (cat. no. 3218.0) Geography is based on the 2016 ASGS Greater Capital City Area (GCCSA) geographical classifications.

 The road safety agencies in each jurisdiction use detailed criteria to define road crashes and road deaths.
 Broadly, a death is classified as resulting from a road crash if the crash occurred on a public road, is unintentional and the death occurred within 30 days from injuries sustained in the crash.
+This table reports road fatalities for Greater Capital City Statistical Areas.
+As such, figures in this table do not accord exactly with the figures published by the Western Australia Police, which use a slightly different geographic definition of Metropolitan Perth.